cis-projects/swen90007_course_notes/_build/html/_sources/first_java_app/maven.md

 ````

 The ````target/<artifactId>-<version>-SNAPSHOT.war```` file created contains all the necessary resources to run
 the project (as discussed above).
-When you execute run in TomCat (or push to Heroku), the WAR file is exploded.
+When you execute run in TomCat (or push to Render), the WAR file is exploded.

 ```{admonition} Extra Resources
 1. [What is Maven](https://maven.apache.org/what-is-maven.html)